tchomphoochan/tchomphoochan.github.io/_posts/2020-10-05-fall-term-first-month.md

 {: .figure}
 > ![](/post-extensions/fall-term-first-month/854discord.png)

 And so I checked.
 6.854 Advanced Algorithms is a graduate-level class in algorithms.
 I checked the syllabus and found the class to be very interesting as it continues directly from my current knowledge in algorithms (from competitive programming), while 6.046 seems to repeat a lot of what I already know.
-6.854 also does not have high-stakes exams but rather big weekly problem sets and a final research project.
+6.854 also does not have high-stakes exams but rather big weekly problem sets.
 I decided against it.

-And then two other people told me he was gonna take 6.854.
+And then two other people told me they were gonna take 6.854.
 I didn't budge.
 Then...

 {: .figure}
 > ![](/post-extensions/fall-term-first-month/854project.png){:width="90%"}